US confirms use of depleted uranium in Syria

 The Syria air raids, carried out in mid and late November 2015, targeted oil convoys in ISIL-held territory near al-Hassakah, and Deir Ez-Zour.
 Four A-10 warthog fixed-wing aircraft were used, ultimately resulting in the destruction of over 330 vehicles.

 “The combination of Armored Piercing Incendiary (DU) rounds mixed with High Explosive Incendiary rounds was used to ensure a higher probability of destruction of the truck fleet ISIL was using to transport its illicit oil,” spokesman Maj.
 Josh T. Jacques said in a statement.

 In all, the A-10s fired 5,265 30-millimeter depleted uranium rounds, Jacques said, nothing that the “decision was made to use the rounds.”

 “Targets and the weapons used against those targets are chosen to ensure they adhere to the Law of Armed Conflict principles of military necessity, distinction and proportionality.
 The decision is made during operational planning for best weapon against each target,” he said.

 The comments are the first confirmation that the U.S.-led coalition used depleted uranium to attack ISIL targets in the ongoing campaign.
 Earlier statements maintained that the coalition would not do so.

 Depleted uranium rounds are not explicitly illegal under international law, but concerns have mounted about the long-term health effects that may result in areas where they are used.

-Posted by Ian Greenhalgh on February 15, 2017, With 2509 Reads Filed under Military.
+Posted by Ian Greenhalgh on February 15, 2017, With 2562 Reads Filed under Military.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.